Parliament reopens with swearing-in of MPs; Speaker Seah Kian Peng warns against 'playing to the gallery'

 While MPs can scrutinise and criticise policies vigorously, they should also spell out the trade-offs and offer alternatives for consideration, Mr Seah said.

-SINGAPORE: Singapore’s 15th Parliament opened on Friday (Sep 5) with the election of the Speaker and the swearing-in of all 97 elected Members of Parliament (MPs), along with two Non-Constituency MPs (NCMPs).
+SINGAPORE: Singapore’s 15th Parliament opened on Friday (Sep 5) with the election of the Speaker and the swearing-in of 94 elected Members of Parliament (MPs), along with two Non-Constituency MPs (NCMPs).

+Three MPs were not present at the swearing-in ceremony: Senior Minister of State Tan Kiat How, Senior Parliamentary Secretary Eric Chua, and Ms Sylvia Lim.
+They will be sworn in at a later date.

 This comes almost five months after the 14th Parliament was dissolved on Apr 15 ahead of this year’s General Election.

-Note: Editor’s note: An earlier version of this article stated that all 97 elected MPs were present for the swearing-in ceremony.
-That is incorrect: Parliament has advised that Ms Sylvia Lim, Mr Eric Chua and Mr Tan Kiat How were absent and will be sworn in at a later date.
-We apologise for the error.